Baggette/github-issue-spammer/README.md

 # fuck-epeth0mus
-This is a script to spam epeth0us's github with issues.
+This is a script to spam epethm0us's github with issues.
+Epeth0mus is a person who makes fake ios jailbreaks